karlhorky/talk-notes/README.md

   * create a style guide

-* what is your full front-end build process? grunt?
+* q for brian: what is your full front-end build process? grunt?

+* set expectations for deadlines and signoff
+* take tips from the experts
+  * anna yeaman